ImperialCollegeLondon/virtual_ecosystem/docs/source/virtual_ecosystem/theory/soil/environmental_links.md

 Litter decay and soil nutrient transformations are both affected by environment.
 As the soil model explicitly includes microbes, temperature effects many different processes in the model, e.g. enzymatic rates and the carbon use efficiency of microbial growth.
-Temperature is more straightforward in the litter model and just effects the decay rate of each litter pool.
+Temperature is more straightforward in the litter model and just affects the decay rate of each litter pool.
 Processes that take place underground are also affected by soil moisture.
 For the soil moisture response, an empirical relationship is used for both litter decay and soil organic matter breakdown.
 For the enzymes in the soil model, their action is also affected by soil pH and clay fraction.
-Finally, the rate at which nutrients leach from the soil is affected by the rate at which water flows downwards through the soil.
-We will now describe each of these in more detail.
+Finally, the rate at which nutrients leach from the soil is affected by the flow rate of water downwards through the soil.
+We will now describe each of these processes in more detail.

 ## Microbial response to temperature

 Temperature is one of the most significant drivers of microbial processes.
-In the soil model, two different approaches are taken to model the effects of temperature on microbial process rates.
-While most processes are modelled using the Arrhenius equation, a different approach is taken to modelling the efficiency of microbial growth.
+Two different approaches are taken to model the effects of temperature on microbial process rates.
+While most processes are modelled using the Arrhenius equation, a different approach is taken to modelling the microbial growth rate.

 ### Arrhenius equation

 :::{admonition} Future directions 🔭

 The Arrhenius equation is a simple model for the impact of temperature on biological rates.
-We are using this equation as a simple initial approach to incorporate temperature in the model, and anticipate deprecating it in favour of more refined models in future.
+We use this equation as a simple initial approach to incorporating temperature in the model, and anticipate deprecating it in favour of more refined models in future.

 :::

-We model the thermal variation of the following processes using the Arrhenius equation:
+We model the thermal response of the following processes using the Arrhenius equation:

 * microbial biomass loss
 * microbial uptake rate